 The Bachelor of Tourism Management(Hons) BTM(Hons) programme offers a unique opportunity to undertake post-graduate study in Tourism Management.
 The programme is distinctive in its design, integrating practical and theoretical learning combined with the strengths of Victoria's Faculty of Commerce and Administration to give you the knowledge and tools needed to succeed in the rapidly evolving tourism environment.
 Students may be admitted into the BTM(Hons) programme on completion of the BTM or with an equivalent background.
 The BTM(Hons) is normally a one-year full-time degree.

 Graduate Diploma in Commerce

-The Graduate Diploma in Commerce (GDipCom) is a flexible qualification designed for commerce graduates who want to move into a new area of specialisation, and for graduates in other disciplines who want to gain a commerce qualification from the equivalent of one year of further study.
+The Graduate Diploma in Commerce (GDipCom) is offered in the School of Management in Human Resources and Industrial Relations, Management and Tourism.
+It is a flexible qualification designed for commerce graduates who want to move into a new area of specialisation, and for graduates in other disciplines who want to gain a commerce qualification from the equivalent of one year of further study.
 The GradDipCom is a one-year full-time (or up to three years part-time) programme open to graduates, though students near the end of their degree may take some papers towards their diploma as long as they complete the degree before formally entering the diploma.

 MCom - Master of Commerce

-The Master of Commerce (MCom) can be taken as either a 180-point programme by coursework or as a 120-point thesis programme, and both can be taken full time or part time.
-The thesis requires the completion of a research study (including a literature review, data collection/analysis and findings) presented as a thesis (about 30,000 - 40,000 words).
-Within SoM, the MCom can be completed in either Management or Human Resource Management & Industrial Relations.
+- a 120-point programme by thesis: The thesis requires the completion of a research study (including a literature review, data collection/analysis and findings) presented as a thesis (about 30,000 - 40,000 words).

 MTM - Master of Tourism Managment